artur-ciocanu/launch.en/help/launch-reference/client-side-information/sri.md

 ## Next steps

-This document covered the limitations of using SRI in Adobe Experience Platform, and the steps required to integrate it into your library build deployments despite those limitations.
-If you have not already, it is strongly recommended that you read the guide on [CSPs in Adobe Experience Platform](./content-security-policy-csp.md) for an alternative security option.
+This document covered the limitations of using SRI with tags, and the steps required to integrate it into your library build deployments despite those limitations.
+If you have not already, it is strongly recommended that you read the guide on [CSPs and tags](./content-security-policy-csp.md) for an alternative security option.